St. Albans mom wins third place in National Supermom Contest

-A St. Albans mom won a third place spot in the national super mom 2023 contest on Friday.
+ST. ALBANS, WV (WOWK) — A St. Albans mom won a third-place spot in the national super mom 2023 contest on Friday.

 Eads said watching each of her kids become their own unique person is one of her favorite parts of being a mom.